jake-landersweb/jake_code/flutter/selector/README.md

 }
 ```

 Lastly, we can use this cell in our list.
-The listView.builder creates a builder funtion that gives us the current index of whatever cell is being rendered, so we can use that to fill our content.
+The listView.builder creates a builder function that gives us the current index of whatever cell is being rendered, so we can use that to fill our content.

 ```dart
 itemBuilder: (context, index) {